|

 pen had not aged gracefully and its color was a pretty awful shade of

+brown/green, and very uneven.
 I used Pensbury Manor Potion #9, following the directions

 carefully.
 First, I cleaned the barrel, cap, and crescent lock